conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

 - `m2w64_cxx` for the C++ compiler
 - `m2w64_fortran` for the Fortran compiler

-However, it is falling out
-of use now that most projects will natively support compilation also with MSVC, in addition to several complications arising from mixing compiler stacks.
+Along with these compilers, `stdlib('m2w64_c')` needs to be used.
+However, this stack is falling out of use now that most projects will natively support compilation also with MSVC, in addition to several complications arising from mixing compiler stacks.